BryantKlewer/Election_Analysis/README.md

 ## Summary
 * After analyizing the election data the audit found that:
 1. The total number of votes cast in the election was ...
 2. The candidates that recieved votes in the election were:
   - Candidate 1
   - Candidate 2
   - Candidate 3
 3. The individual candidate's election results were:
   - Candidate 1 received x number of total votes which accounted for y% of the total votes.
   - Candidate 2 received x number of total votes which accounted for y% of the total votes.
   - Candidate 3 received x number of total votes which accounted for y% of the total votes.
 4. The winner of the election was:
-    - Candidate X which received Y% of the popular vote and Z# of the total popular votes.
+  - Candidate X who received Y# of the total popular vote and Z% of the total votes.

 ## Challenge Overview